Day Organizer & Disciplinizer For 2 Meals a Day Eaters

 Click "FINISH MEAL 1".
 The color remains red util the minimum required time gap between the meals has passed:

-Anecdotally, the bottom message was initially intended as an additional service, but during the app testing, that feature was found to be even more important and useful than the timers themselves!
+Anecdotally, the bottom message was initially intended as an additional service, but during the app testing, that feature was found not less important and useful than the timers themselves!

 Click on "START MEAL 2" to trigger the same meal duration logic described above for MEAL 1: